-Non-financial/ Financial Business/Strategio Group NPAT Group Adjusted NPAT Business Unit Adjusted EBIT Manufacturing Reliability Safety Sustainability Strategic Outcomes ^(A) Executives - Current P Victor(1) Interim Chief Executive Officer 30% 20% 10% 10% 30% G Hayne President, Dyno Nobel Asia Pacific 30% 30% 10% 10% 10% 10% B Lusk President, Dyno Nobel Americas 30% 20% 15% 10% 10% 15% Executives - Former J Johns (2) Managing Director & CEO 30% 20% 10% 10% 10% 20% Group role Business Unit role (A) Includes objectives for the Interim CEO and former MD&CEO, relating to the planned demerger of the explosives and fertiliser businesses.
+Financial Non-financial/ Business/Strategic Group NPAT Group Adjusted NPAT Business Unit Adjusted EBIT Manufacturing Reliability Safety Sustainability Strategic Outcomes ^(A) Executives - Current • P Victor ^{(1)} Interim Chief Executive Officer 30% 20% 10% 10% 30% G Hayne President, Dyno Nobel Asia Pacific 30% 30% 10% 10% 10% 10% B Lusk President, Dyno Nobel Americas 30% 20% 15% 10% 10% 15% Executives - Former · J Johns (2) Managing Director & CEO 30% 20% 10% 10% 10% 20% Group role Business Unit role (A) Includes objectives for the Interim CEO and former MD&CEO, relating to the planned demerger of the explosives and fertiliser businesses.
 (1) Mr Victor began acting as Interim CEO from 6 June 2023.
-His target STI opportunity increased to 100% of his fixed annual remuneration and higher duties allowance (on a pro-rata basis) during the period he was appointed Interim CEO.
-(2) Ms Johns ceased as a KMP on 6 June 2023.
-A mandatory 25% STI deferral (50% for the former MD&CEO) continues until an Executive's MSR is achieved.
-The MSR is 50% of FAR for Executives (100% for the former MD&CEO).
-All deferred shares are subject to a maximum 15-year sale restriction.
-The STI is delivered partly in cash determined based on each partic etween c ash and restricte ed shares is The 2023 STI included a clawback years after a payment is made, in results in a restatement of the aud the event t of a mater ial misstatemen nt or omissions in IPL's finar ncial statements which the Company.
+His target STI opportunity increased to 100% of his fixed annual remuneration an duties allowance (on a pro-rata basis) during the period he was appointed Interim CEO.
+(2) Ms Johns ceased as a KMP on 6 June 2023. ls there an STI deferral component?
+A mandatory 25% STI deferral (50 of FAR for Executives (100% for th , How is the STI delivered?
+The STI is delivered partly in cash and partly in the form of restricted shares.
+The split between cash and restricted shares is determined based on each participant's shareholding under the MSR.
+Was there a mechanism for clawback?
+The 2023 STI included a clawback provision, which requires the repayment of all or part of any STI awarded within three years after a payment is made, in the event of a material misstatement or omissions in IPL's financial statements which results in a restatement of the audited financial report, or where a participant has materially breached their obligations to the Company.